Did you know that even famous companies fail with their rebranding strategies?

 Dahmakan is a local brand co-founded by Jonathan Weins, Jessica Li, and Christian Edelmann as a healthy food cloud kitchen.

-This platform specializes in offering a nutritious menu for their consumers through their delivery-only service.
+This platform specializes in offering a nutritious menu for its consumers through its delivery-only service.

 However, it was decided that “Dahmakan” didn’t convey the entirety of the service’s purpose.